-Section C - Due Process Procedures
+Section E - Due Process Complaint

-Due process, under the IDEA, is the main vehicle for resolving disputes between parents of children with disabilities and LEAs concerning identification, evaluation, placement or provision of FAPE.
-34 C.F.R.
-300.511
+Due process, under the IDEA, is the main course for resolving disputes between parents of children with disabilities and LEAs concerning identification, evaluation, placement, or the provision of FAPE (Title 34 of the Code of Federal Regulations § 300.511).

-The IDEA requires the opportunity for a parent or a public agency to present a complaint with respect to any matter relating to the identification, evaluation, or educational placement or provision of FAPE.
-34 C.F.R.
-300.507(a)
+The IDEA requires the opportunity for a parent or a public agency to present a complaint with respect to any matter relating to the identification, evaluation, educational placement, or the provision of FAPE (Title 34 of the Code of Federal Regulations § 300.507(a)).

 A child who has reached the age of majority may file a due process complaint in his/her own name.

-Under the 2006 regulation at 34 C.F.R.
-300.511(e), a party must file a due process complaint within two years of the date it knew or should have known about the alleged action that forms the basis of the complaint.
+Under the 2006 regulation at Title 34 of the Code of Federal Regulations § 300.511(e), a party must file a due process complaint within two years of the date it knew or should have known about the alleged action that forms the basis of the complaint.